lerenn/asyncapi-codegen/README.md

 // NewClientController will create a new Client Controller and will connect the
 // BrokerController that you pass in argument to subscription and publication method. func NewClientController(bs BrokerController) *ClientController

+// Errors will give back the channel that contains errors and that you can listen to handle errors
+// Please take a look at Error struct form information on error func (cc ClientController) Errors() <-chan Error

+// Close function will clean up all resources and subscriptions left in the
+// application controller.
+This should be call right after NewAppController
+// with a `defer`
+func (cc *ClientController) Close()

 // PublishHello will publish a hello world message on the "hello" channel as
 // specified in the AsyncAPI specification.